hipe/tmx/tabular/doc/issues/004-the-infer-table-utility.md

 ## imagined crazy yo-yo sequence:

-all of the below will be mocking (or actually doing) a "user storey" that is a a minimal super-case.
+all of the below will be mocking (or actually doing) a "user story" that is a minimal super-case.

   -8. mock UI with a failure case (how?) and success
       this makes the executable binary and some